UTCAI12/Diagrams/sequence/README.md

 ## 1. Login and profiles management

--   1.1 User starts the application (client side)s
+-   1.1 User starts the application (client side)
     -   All objects are created
 -   1.2 User logs in (client side and server side)
     -   User set his login and password